gputnam/VSTmonitoring/README.md

 - Display plot: -w
 - Specify channel: -c
 - Specify event: -e
+  - Look for the absolute event number (as opposed to relative entry number from start of file): -a
 - Show pedestal on plot: -b
 - Show peaks on plot: -p
 - Show noise ranges on plot: -n